zgoey/azure_ml_project2/starter_files/README.md

 A screencast describing this project can be found under: https://youtu.be/Dcg2eFTvSH0.

 ## Standout Suggestions
-All the optional work has been mentioned in Key Steps under 1.
+All the optional work has been mentioned in the Key Steps section under 1.
 Authentication and 6.
 Comsume Endpoints.